 Sometimes lecturing is unavoidable.
 And often, business people too are asked to give a 45 minute speech or presentation or even longer.
 These kind of situations tend to force presenters into a didactic method of teaching/presenting or a "boring lecture."
 But it does not necessarily have to be that way.

-A great article from the Indiana University (1996, but still very much relevant) entitled The "Change-Up" in Lectures has a good discussion on ways to make longer talks or presentations more effective.
+A great article in PDF form from the Indiana University (1996, but still very much relevant) entitled The "Change-Up" in Lectures has a good discussion on ways to make longer talks or presentations more effective.
 They are specifically referring to teaching situations, but the discussion and findings are applicable to most presentation situations as well.

 Their conclusions are that students' attention spans are about 15-20 minutes maximum, and the length of the attention spans will shrink to as short as a few minutes in the course of an hour-long talk.
 Whatever the numbers are, one thing is certain: you have got to mix it up and instill a "change-up" during the course of a college lecture or longer business presentations.